sorensenmatias/ServiceProviderValidationExtensions/README.md

     .Build();
 ```

-## Invoking the validation
+## How to wire it up

-There are two ways of invoking the validation, as described below.
+There are two ways of actually invoking the validation, as described below.
 In case any validation fails, a `ServiceProviderValidationException` is thrown.

 ### Hosting extensions